-This weeks post is in response to a request from one of the coaches I’ve done a seminar for.
-He’s after a finisher to stick on the end of his Muay Thai training sessions.
-Ok, so here’s the brief:
+This weeks post is in response to a coach’s request at one of my seminars.
+He wanted a “finisher” to stick on the end of his Muay Thai training sessions.

 The training protocol is one I’ve borrowed from the CST (Circular Strength Training) and TacFit guys.
-It’s the relentless ‘Every-minute-on-the-minute’ format — thank you Michael Addison and Will Chung!
+It’s the relentless ‘Every-Minute-On-The-Minute’ format (EMOTM) — thank you Michael Addison and Will Chung!

 For each round, monitor how many seconds remain on completion of each set before the next one begins.
 Try not to slow down as the routine continues, and even try to get through the fastest on your final round.
 If you’ve got a heart rate monitor, measure your peak and recovery heart rates for each round too.